hitblast/hitblast/README.md

 I'm also into tinkering with operating systems, as I make a lot of OS-specific programs.
 [Alter](https://hitblast.github.io/Alter) is one of them, which enables macOS users to change their app icons with ease.

-Consider [viewing my blogfolio](https://hitblast.github.io) if you're interested in reading, or, reach out via my <a href="https://discord.gg/ydH7hHdX8k">Discord server</a> for discussing all things software.
+Consider [viewing my blogfolio](https://hitblast.github.io) if you're interested in reading.